bdsmgeek/.com/shibari/README.md

 #### Riggers Finger

-A little talked about problem from rope tops is what [Andrea from La Cordes](https://youtu.be/90TB4PMeZlo?si=1NRF7xYAAgxFY-kK) call "riggers index" or riggers finger, where a rope tops index finger/s expirience pain from the repetitive motion of pulling rope with them.
+A little talked about problem from rope tops is what [Andrea from La Cordes](https://youtu.be/90TB4PMeZlo?si=1NRF7xYAAgxFY-kK) call "riggers index" or riggers finger, where a rope tops index finger/s experience pain from the repetitive motion of pulling rope with them.

 ##### Treatment

-Apply cold, rest and possibly take a medince like Aleve or Advil to help with the inflammation.
+Apply cold, rest and possibly take a medicine like Aleve or Advil to help with the inflammation.
 Gentle movement to help blood flow can be done but no hard stretching as that might irritate the condition.

 ##### Prevention